What home care options are available?

 It’s all about knowing your options while figuring out and learning as much as you can about what’s within the realm of possibility.
 The type of home care is oftentimes driven by what the needs and preferences are of your loved one, as well as what is important to you.
 Is it time?
 Is it money?
 Is it peace of mind?
 Is it quality?
 Is it safety?
 These factors will all influence the decision-making process.

 Having someone who is skilled in providing home care for seniors is your best option.
 It’s beneficial to have a third party who can sit down with you and understand what’s important to you and your loved one.
 A skilled Life Care Manager can easily address your needs and create a balanced plan that will be sustainable for everybody involved.

 The first step is thinking about the specific tasks that the person needs assistance with and then what amount of time is required per task.
 Next, think about the level of care your loved one needs.
 Do they require skilled nursing care?
 Do they require someone to give injections?
 Or is it just more practical care?

 It’s important to have somebody who you can work with you to help give you some guidance and direction.
 Think about the specific tasks and the level of skill that’s required, then employ professionals who have experience to help you put together a plan.

-Life Care Managers perform various tasks which are customized to the needs and preferences of our client base.
-Our Life Care Managers provide socialization activities by first identifying how we can improve our client’s quality of life.
+Geriatric care managers perform various tasks which are customized to the needs and preferences of our client base.
+Our care managers provide socialization activities by first identifying how we can improve our client’s quality of life.
 We are also involved in organizing medications and making sure that our clients take them properly and on time.

 Sometimes families don’t see eye to eye, and this can often lead to family conflict.
 When families live out of town, having a Life Care Manager gives you an extra set of eyes and ears to help you gain an objective view regarding what’s going on.
 They make a real difference helping families during difficult times and getting the right services into place quickly.